ft-290008buchok/Neural-network/README.md

     error function:           (MSE) (x1 - t1)^2 + ... + (xn - tn)^2, x - output layer neuron out, t - output reference value
     type of gradient descent: stochastic gradient descent

+The name of the neural network class is classifier.

+The classifier constructor accepts several parameters:
+1 - number of layers
+2 - list with the sizes of layers starting from the output and ending with the input
+3 - learning rate (step of gradient descent)
+4 - the range in which the weights of the neural network will be generated before the start of training
+5 - the number of epochs
+6 - slope of the sigmoid